-Cinnamon makes a lovely addition — times three.
+Cinnamon makes a lovely addition to a White Russian — times three.

 I made a cinnamon simple syrup to mix into the cocktail AND decorated the glass with a cinnamon sugar rim AND added an extra sprinkle of cinnamon over top of the cocktail.

 If you have leftover cinnamon syrup, you can stir it into your coffee the next morning, too!